mtaltn/PureSOLWorkCase/README.md

 ● Exceptionhandler: Handles exceptions that may occur in the application and handles them appropriately, providing clear error messages to the user.

 ● Middleware: Software components used in software development processes to process HTTP requests, representing each stage in the request processing chain and increasing the modularity, flexibility and reusability of the application.
-Each middleware performs a specific function (e.g. authentication, logging, error handling) and routes the request to other middleware or application code.
+Each middleware performs a specific function (e.g. authentication, logging, error handling, not found filter) and routes the request to other middleware or application code.

 ### These patterns and technologies are common components often used in modern software development projects and ensure that the application is robust, modular and easy to maintain.